Innovations in Scholarly Communication

 A number of services are available to University of Edinburgh staff and students which can help provide information about how research and publications are communicated and used.
 These services can be used in different ways to broaden the reach of research and to help provide evidence of its dissemination and impact.

-Please note that posting papers to Academia.edu, Figshare or ResearchGate will not fulfil research funder, University or REF requirements for Open Access.
+Please note that posting papers to Academia.edu, Figshare or ResearchGate will not fulfil research funder or University requirements for open access.
 The best approach is to upload your paper to PURE and use this link on external sites.
 Publications uploaded to PURE are checked to ensure there is no copyright infringement, so you can post papers to PURE with complete peace of mind.
 The Library undertakes to preserve content deposited in PURE in perpetuity.

 Academia.edu is a platform for academics to share research papers.
 Despite the educational top-level domain name, Academia.edu is a start up company with £14.5 million worth of venture capital investment raised over four funding rounds.